bbalasub1/repeatFileChecker/README.md

     The catch-try has been omitted by design as attempting to delete read-only files is a serious problem and the user needs to reconsider.

+Please notify author if you encounter an error on your OS (see caveats above before emailing).

 @author: Balakumar B J, 2018